ibm-wsc/mq-zos/docs/mp1b.md

     ![Picture of SMFDUMP Output: SUMMARY ACTIVITY REPORT](assets/mp1b-10.png "SUMMARY ACTIVITY REPORT")

 23. After submitting, you will have to submit another job MQSMFP in ZQS1.MP1B.JCL.
 This job will give us some formatted information about the SMF data.
+Make one change before submitting: ensure that the julian date is correct.
+For labs taking place on 2/24/2025, the julian date is 25055.

-Type ‘submit’ and hit enter.
+24. Type ‘submit’ and hit enter.

     ![Picture of MQSMFP JCL](assets/mp1b-11.png)

-24. Now, navigate to the SDSF output for the submitted job.
+25. Now, navigate to the SDSF output for the submitted job.
 We will be able to see the SMF output in useful categories that can also be exported as CSV files.

     ![Picture of MQSMFP Output](assets/mp1b-12.png)

-25. Navigate to the LOG statistics by putting a ‘s’ next to it and hitting enter.
+26. Navigate to the LOG statistics by putting a ‘s’ next to it and hitting enter.
 Scroll down until you see a screen similar to the one below.

-26. Here you can see LLCheckpoints has a value of 1564.
+27. Here you can see LLCheckpoints has a value of 1564.
 Within our interval, we would expect this value to be 0’s or single-digits.
 1564 is way too high.
 This indicates we should adjust our LOGLOAD attribute to have it write more log records between checkpoints.

     ![Picture of Checkpoint count](assets/mp1b-13.png)